 Replacing old appliances with energy-efficient ones can significantly reduce energy use.
 Look for products with Energy Star labels certified to use less energy than standard models.

 Adding insulation to attics, walls, and floors can help reduce energy loss and improve energy efficiency.
 Sealing air leaks around doors and windows can also help reduce energy use.
-Double or triple-glazed windows and doors will reduce heat loss.
+Double or triple-glazed windows and doors will minimise heat loss.
 Older homes and buildings can also use retro-glazing, which adds another glass layer to the existing window or door.
 Older buildings choose retro-glazing to keep the traditional window and door architecture aesthetic.

 Use programmable thermostats